SvitlanaKo/documentation/dev_guide/extend_and_customize/how_to_create_and_customize_application_menu.rst

             acme_link: My link page title

-Then you have to reload navigation data and clear cache:
+Then you have to clear cache:

 .. code-block:: bash

-    user@host:/var/www/vhosts/platform-application$ php app/console oro:navigation:init
-    Load "Title Templates" from annotations and config files to db Completed
+    :linenos:

     user@host:/var/www/vhosts/platform-application$ php app/console cache:clear
     Clearing the cache for the dev environment with debug true